taiki-e/futures-enum/README.md

 See [auto_enums](https://github.com/taiki-e/auto_enums) for how to automate patterns like this.

-futures-enum works well even if the dependency contains only sub-crates such as `futures-core`, `futures-util`, etc.
+futures-enum works well even if the dependency contains only sub-crates such as `futures-core`, `futures-io`, etc.

 ## Supported traits